widiyanata/wa-gateways-claude/memory-bank/activeContext.md

 1. **Advanced Context Management**: Improving the conversation context management for better AI responses.
 2. **Response Quality Feedback**: Adding mechanisms for users to provide feedback on AI response quality.
-3. **Performance Optimization**: Implementing caching and request throttling to manage API costs.
+3. **Performance Optimization**: Implementing request throttling to manage API costs (caching has been implemented).
 4. **Fallback Mechanisms**: Creating more sophisticated fallback options for when the AI service is unavailable.

 ## Active Decisions